As I stared at myself in the mirror, I thought,

 The way anxiety manifests is for most people, a secret.
 It is rare that someone who cuts, will parade their cuts out in the open, nor that someone who bites their nails will flutter their fingers.
 Far more common that the cuts will be on the underside of the arm, under clothing and that person who bites their nails will hide their hands.
 The desire for secrecy is paramount.
 And in my world, I needed to keep parts of my life secret from my all invasive, overpowering, socially climbing and privileged mother.
 I was also taught to keep up appearances.
 She would notice of course.
 Because she noticed everything.
 And then I would be punished.

-But surprisingly wrapped up in her own misery from divorcing my father, she did not.
+But surprisingly wrapped up in her own misery from divorcing my abusive father, she did not.
 Even though during this time she commissioned a photographer to do a happy mother-daughter portrait which stood on her bedside table for the next six years.
-Who would have guessed that the high achieving little girl who was–to all the outside world–a perfect privileged child, was so busy hating herself?
+Who would have guessed that the high achieving little girl–to all the outside world–a perfect privileged child, was so busy hating herself?
 In fact from that day to this, no one ever remarked on the fact that for over a year I had no eyelashes; You’d have to look for it to know it and you’d have to know it, to look for it.